samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

-## pKa Challenge Instructions
+## pK<sub>a</sub> Challenge Instructions

 The SAMPL7 pK<sub>a</sub> Challenge consists of predicting microscopic pK<sub>a</sub>'s of small molecules.
 Participants are asked to report relative free energies of protonation microstates calculated based on a reference state and pH.
-Relative free energies of microstates were chosen as the reporting format rather than the microscopic pKa values given the recent work of Gunner et al.[1]
+Relative free energies of microstates were chosen as the reporting format rather than the microscopic pK<sub>a</sub> values given the recent work of Gunner et al.[1]

 A submission template file can be found in the [submission_template/](submission_template/) directory and an example submission file can be found in [submission_template/](example_submission_file/).